Lehi (militant group): Goals and ideology

 Yitzhak Shamir, one of the three leaders of Lehi after Avraham Stern's assassination, argued for the legitimacy of Lehi's actions:

-There are those who say that to kill [T.G.]
-Martin [a CID sergeant who had recognised Shamir in a lineup] is terrorism, but to attack an army camp is guerrilla warfare and to bomb civilians is professional warfare.
+There are those who say that to kill Martin is terrorism, but to attack an army camp is guerrilla warfare and to bomb civilians is professional warfare.
 But I think it is the same from the moral point of view.
 Is it better to drop an atomic bomb on a city than to kill a handful of persons?
 I don't think so.
 But nobody says that President Truman was a terrorist.
 All the men we went for individually – Wilkin, Martin, MacMichael and others – were personally interested in succeeding in the fight against us.

 So it was more efficient and more moral to go for selected targets.
 In any case, it was the only way we could operate, because we were so small.
 For us it was not a question of the professional honour of a soldier, it was the question of an idea, an aim that had to be achieved.
 We were aiming at a political goal.
 There are many examples of what we did to be found in the Bible – Gideon and Samson, for instance.
 This had an influence on our thinking.
 And we also learned from the history of other peoples who fought for their freedom – the Russian and Irish revolutionaries, Giuseppe Garibaldi and Josip Broz Tito.